July 4, 2024 easy tips to save a dying orchid

 Orchids can be tricky, even for seasoned gardeners.
 They have an annoying habit of dying on us!

 But don’t worry, they can be revived.
-These practical, tried-and-tested tips will bring your orchid back from the brink.
+These tips will help you to bring your orchid back from the brink when it’s on it’s last legs.

 Understanding Your Orchid

-Before jumping into the rescue mission it’s good to understand your orchid.
-Different types of orchids have unique requirements.
-But the most commonly grown ones, like Phalaenopsis (moth orchids), share similar care needs.
+Before you get started on saving your orchid it’s good to understand it.
+There are quite a few different types of orchids and many of them have unique requirements.
+But the most commonly grown ones, like Phalaenopsis (moth orchids), have similar needs when it comes to caring for them.

-Phalaenopsis are known for their beautiful, long-lasting flowers and can bloom multiple times a year if properly looked after.
-They are epiphytes, meaning they naturally grow on other plants or trees, rather than in soil.
-They absorb moisture and nutrients from the air and their surroundings.
+Phalaenopsis are known for their beautiful, long lasting flowers and can bloom multiple times a year if properly looked after.
+They are epiphytes, which means they naturally grow on other plants or trees, rather than in soil.
+And rather than getting what they need from soil they instead absorb moisture and nutrients from the air and their surroundings.

 So with all that let’s get into the practical steps to save your struggling orchid.